nodejs/node/doc/api/stream.md

 for performance reasons.

-If an `Iterable` object containing promises is passed as an argument, it could result in uncaught exceptions.
+If an `Iterable` object containing promises is passed as an argument, it might result in uncaught exceptions.
-See the example below:

 ```js
 const { Readable } = require('node:stream');